SunHHB/DellBIOSTools/DellBIOSTools/README.txt

 1. Enter your 7-character Dell Service Tag followed by the 4-character tag suffix
 2. Click "Compute Password" to generate the BIOS master password
 3. Use the generated password to unlock your Dell system

+For Service Tag Extractor:
+1.Load your Dell Bin file
+2.Click Extract Tags..be patient will take some time.

 NOTE: Use at your own risk.
 Improper BIOS modification can damage your system.